Midwest Divorce Lawyer(s) Serving Missouri, Illinois, Kansas, Oklahoma and Nebraska

-Grounds for Divorce in Missouri, Illinois, Kansas and Oklahoma
+Grounds for Divorce in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Parties can generally get divorced when a there are irreconcilable differences and there is no reasonable likelihood that the marriage can be preserved.
 It is not necessary to show fault in to get divorced, but fault can impact property and debt division and spousal maintenance in Missouri and Kansas.

-Residency Requirements in Missouri, Illinois, Kansas and Oklahoma
+Residency Requirements in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 If you are going to get divorced, either you or your wife (or both of you) must be a resident in the state, and must have lived in the state for the requisite time period prior to the filing of the Petition.
 This action should generally be filed in the county where the petitioner resides.
 Whoever is filing for divorce should generally do so in the county in which they live.
 In some cases, a motion for a change of venue is a possibility.

-Name of the Court and Title of the Action/Parties in Missouri, Illinois, Kansas and Oklahoma
+Name of the Court and Title of the Action/Parties in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Here are a few key names for you to make note of.
 First is the Circuit Court, where the petition for the divorce is filed.
 The first action is generally called a Petition for Dissolution of Marriage.
 The final action is generally called the Decree or Judgment of Dissolution of Marriage.
 Depending on which party is filing the divorce, you are either called the Petitioner (the party filing for divorce) or the Respondent (the one who gets served).

-Legal Separation in Missouri, Illinois, Kansas and Oklahoma
+Legal Separation in Missouri, Illinois, Kansas, Oklahoma and Nebraska